 LATICE is a key contribution to the National Research School on "Changing climates in the coupled earth system" (CHESS).

 Lectures, workshops and summer schools will be organized in diverse locations and funds will be available for PhDs in Norway to work and study abroad.
 CHESS will also support various "hands on" courses in proposal and article writing, presentation techniques and teaching.

-LATICE established a new interdisciplinary master/PhD course on Ecological Climatology (GEO5915).
+LATICE established in 2018 a new interdisciplinary MSc/PhD level course at GEO; UiO on Ecological Climatology.
+The course give 10 credits

 LATICE is a strategic research area by the Faculty of Mathematics and Natural Sciences, UiO.
 LATICE will get funding for five PhDs and one Postdoc during the period 2015 – 2019.
 LATICE got in December 2018 an extension (LATICE-X) for a new period 2019 to 2022 with funding of two PhD positions and one PostDoc position.

 Instagram feed: finsesnowcrew